Image: ESA - C.Carreau (SEMPDN9OY2F)

 Stoica et al.: "Chord: A Scalable Peer-to-peer Lookup Service for Internet Applications" [15-Nov] HW9 due

-19-Nov Advanced Fault Tolerance Non-crash fault models Schneider: Implementing Fault-Tolerant Services Using the State Machine Approach
+19-Nov Advanced Fault Tolerance [Slides] Non-crash fault models Schneider: Implementing Fault-Tolerant Services Using the State Machine Approach

 21-Nov Advanced Fault Tolerance (cont.)
 State-machine replication